Naveen-Rao/Python_Project_Submission-Naveen_Yadav/README.md

 **Folder overview:**

-Code : This folder contains python script for web scrapping and creating html files Html templates : This folder contains index/welcome page along with generic template on which each generic page is built.
+Code : This folder contains python script for web scrapping and creating html files.
+Html templates : This folder contains index/welcome page along with generic template on which each generic page is built.
-Html_files : this folder contains all the final html files generated to host the site Scrapped_data_files : this folder contains data which is scrapped, each file represents single genre of a movie.
+Html_files : this folder contains all the final html files generated to host the site.
+Scrapped_data_files : this folder contains data which is scrapped, each file represents single genre of a movie.

 **Background:**